-The following table identifies some stigmas that are commonly associated with dementia.
+The following table (page 6) identifies some stigmas that are commonly associated with dementia.

-Stigma Potential impacts for person living with dementia Dementia equals suffering.
-People may become disheartened after being diagnosed, believing it is not possible to live well with dementia.
-People with dementia do not understand what is going on around them.
-Could leave the person feeling useless, frustrated, with a sense of no control and a lack of autonomy.
+Chiama Detection in the fermion of the desertion Stigma Potential impacts for person living with dementia People living with dementia cannot take responsibility for themselves or others.
+Feelings of disempowerment, frustration, disenabling, loss of autonomy.
+Dementia equals suffering.
+People may become disheartened after being diagnosed, believing it is not possible to live well with dementia People living with dementia do not understand what is going on around them.
+Could leave person feeling useless, frustrated, with a sense of no control and a lack of autonomy.
 Reduces opportunities provided for participation in life.
-People with dementia are helpless and need someone to take control of things.
-Can be left out of conversations, be ignored, excluded.
-Could leave the person feeling isolated, with no sense of purpose.
-People with dementia are not really 'here'.
+People living with dementia are helpless and need someone to take control of things Can be left out of conversations, be ignored, excluded with no sense of purpose.
+Could leave the person feeling isolated.
+People living with dementia are not really 'here'.
 They will likely experience feelings of not being seen, understood or acknowledged, being constantly looked over.
 If you have dementia you will become aggressive and have 'behaviours'.
-May lead to people being misunderstood when just expressing themselves.
+May lead to people being misunderstood just when expressing themselves.
 Loss of human right to express emotions in response to adverse circumstances.
 If you have dementia your personality will change.
 Changes in the person may be misunderstood, and regarded only as part of the disease, not who they are as a person.
-People with dementia do not have capacity to make decisions for themselves.
+People living with dementia do not have capacity to make decisions for themselves.
 The person may experience others making decisions about them without them, making them feel helpless and 'trapped'.
-People with dementia do not understand their reality as it actually is.
-An assumption that a person's reality is different, making it hard for people with dementia to try and relate to others.
+People living with dementia do not understand their reality as it actually is.
+An assumption that a person's reality is different making it hard for people living with dementia to try and relate to others.
 Someone with memory loss must have dementia.
-While memory loss is common with dementia, there are many reasons for memory loss.
+While memory loss is common for a person living with dementia, there are many reasons for memory loss.
 Assuming memory loss is caused by dementia could be hurtful and disheartening for people.
 Anti-psychotics and other restraints are needed for what is called 'challenging behaviours'.
-The person may be medicated inappropriately and the impacts of this can be devastating to their physical and emotional health.
-People with dementia revert back to being a child.
+The person may be medicated inappropriately and the impacts of this can be devastating to their physical and emotional health or physiological and psychological health.
+People living with dementia revert back to being a child.
 Children do not possess the rich life stories of adults.
 Being treated as a child is embarrassing and degrading, and can lead to people not being taken seriously, or being ignored.
 There is no hope if you have dementia.
-This can lead to pessimism and hopelessness, if people with dementia feel all those around them believe they have 'no hope'.
+This can lead to pessimism and hopelessness, if people living with dementia feel all those around them believe they have 'no hope'.
 Making assumptions about the symptoms a person may be experiencing.
 We are all unique and each person's dementia journey is different.
 Making assumptions about the symptoms a person may be experiencing can limit the person's ability to live a full and meaningful life.
 When abilities are not recognised a person can become disempowered, isolated, and lose their sense of purpose, meaning and identity.